-5.5.3.3 Plotting with Plotxyz
+2.5.3.3 Plotting with Plotxyz

 Plotxyz is a routine that is designed to plot isotropic or non-time-series spectrograms.
 Generally, plotxyz is used in conjunction with bin2d to generate a two dimensional array that contains values that are a function of two other variables.
 For example, plotxyz can be used to generate a spectrogram of pressure vs. x-y position.
 Many of the options for plotxyz and plotxy are the same, but there is no version plotxyz that works directly with tplot variables.
 (I. e., there is no "tplotxyz".)
-Plotxyz and plotxy plots can be arranged in the same window together, but there is no option that allows the arrangement of plotxyz plots in the same window as tplot plots.
+Plotxyz, plotxy, tplotxy, and plotxyvec plots can be arranged in the same window together.
 Plotxyz requires three inputs, and accepts many different options keywords.
 The first input is an M element one dimensional array that contains the values of the x axis.
 The second input is an N element one dimensional array that contains the values of the y axis.
 The third input contains an MxN element two dimensional array that stores the z value of each combination of x and y.

-Documentation that explains how to use these routines in detail can be found in the headers at the beginning of the procedure files, in the cribs, or by using the 'doc\library' command.
-For example: doc\library, 'plotxyz' The plots generated by this routine can be exported in the same ways that tplot plots can be exported.
+Documentation that explains how to use these routines in detail can be found in the headers at the beginning of the procedure files, in the cribs, or by using the 'doc_library' command.
+For example: doc_library, 'plotxyz'.
+The plots generated by this routine can be exported in the same ways that tplot plots can be exported.

-The routines can be found at: idl/ssl\general/tplot/plotxyz.pro idl/ssl\general/misc/bin2d.pro
+The routines can be found at: idl/ssl_general/tplot/plotxyz.pro idl/ssl_general/misc/bin2d.pro

-The crib for the routines can be found at: idl/themis/examples/thm\crib\plotxyz.pro thm_load_state,probe='a',coord='gsm' thm_load_mom,probe='a'
+The crib for the routines can be found at: idl/themis/examples/thm_crib_plotxyz.pro